PlanX-Universe/D2F/README.md

 Your expertise and insights are essential to the ongoing development of D2F.
 Whether employed in industrial applications or academic research, sharing your experiences will contribute to the enhancement of D2F for the broader community.

 - **For industrial applications:** We invite you to share how D2F has been integrated and adapted within your projects.
-- **For academic research:** If you have utilised D2F in your research, kindly reference the following paper:
+- **For academic research:** If you have utilised D2F in your research, kindly reference the following papers:

   [1] Alnazer, E., Georgievski, I. (2023).
 Understanding Real-World AI Planning Domains: A Conceptual Framework.
 In: Aiello, M., Barzen, J., Dustdar, S., Leymann, F. (eds) Service-Oriented Computing.
 SummerSOC 2023.
 Communications in Computer and Information Science, vol 1847.
 Springer, Cham.

+  [2] Georgievski, I. (2023).
+Software Development Life Cycle for Engineering AI Planning Systems.
+In ICSOFT (pp. 751-760).

+  [3] Georgievski, I. (2023).
+Conceptualising software development lifecycle for engineering AI planning systems.
+In 2023 IEEE/ACM 2nd International Conference on AI Engineering–Software Engineering for AI (CAIN) (pp. 88-89).
+IEEE.